maggiejl/bereal-memories-website-template/README.md

-# BeReal Memories Website Template
+# BeReal Archive Template

-Turn your BeReal data export into a memories website!
-This template makes it easy to view your memories, comments, Realmojis, chats, friends, and profile, all in one place.
+Create an archive of your BeReal memories!
+This template makes it easy to view your BeReal data export - your memories, comments, Realmojis, chats, friends, and profile, all in one place.
 It can deploy locally, which means your data is safe and not uploaded anywhere.
 <br><br>

 <img width="375" alt="image" src="https://github.com/user-attachments/assets/db2687e7-d1e1-4372-a94f-22ad786ff38f" />